 Of course there are many more books which are out there, but these are some of the best that I have read most recently.
 I have also personally met and/or interacted with most of the 5 authors that I have listed above and know that they are all good people who are great writers, journalists and authors.
 We should support them as much as we can by buying their books and telling others about them.
 For those of you in the Bay Area, please try to attend the great “Islam and Authors” series which is being organized by ILLUME, ING and ICCNC.
 The next event will be on Sat.
 Jan.
 23rd with Writer and Playwright Wajahat Ali who will discuss his play “The Domestic Crusaders”.
 You can watch an interview that ILLUME did with Wajahat here:

 This entry was posted on January 3, 2010 at 5:58 AM and is filed under Books/Magazines, Media with tags Al' America, Alhambra, CAIRO, Cordoba Mosque, Domestic Crusaders, G. Willow Wilson, GoatMilk, Granada, How Hollywood Vilifies a people, ICCNC, Ice Cream Cone, Illume magazine, ING, Irving Karchmar, Islam and Authors, Islamic Architecture, Islamic Cultural Center, Jack Shaheen, Jonathan Curiel, Master of the Jinn, Mawlana Ashraf Ali Thanawi, Moorish Architecture, Reel Bad Arabs, Spain, Sufi, The Accepted Whispers, The Alamo, The Doors, Travels through America's Arab and Islamic Roots, Wajahat Ali.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 11 Responses to “5 Good Books for American Muslims (and everyone else)”